-- (i) the FiTI Association's business model for managing the financial asset - (ii) the contractual cash flow characteristics of the financial asset.
+- (i) the FiTI's operating model for managing the financial asset, and - (ii) the contractual cash flow characteristics of the financial asset.

 Income and expenses relating to financial assets are recognised in profit or loss and included as finance costs or interest income, except for expected credit loss allowance against trade receivables which is presented within general and administrative expenses.